-The Daylight Symposiums held in Budapest in 2005, in Bilbao in 2007, in Rotterdam 2009, in Lausanne 2011, Copenhagen 2013 and in London 2015 have set the scene.
-They have brought together participants from different fields who rarely meet at conferences and the symposium has today established itself as an internationally recognized meeting point for daylight research, daylight practice and policymaking.
+The VELUX Daylight Symposiums held in Budapest in 2005, Bilbao 2007, Rotterdam 2009, Lausanne 2011, Copenhagen 2013, London 2015 and Berlin in 2017 have set the scene.
+They have brought together participants from research and practice, fields who rarely meet at conferences and the symposium has today established itself as an internationally recognized meeting point for daylight research, daylight practice and policymaking.

 The first symposium concluded that daylighting researchers, educators, designers and building users were not necessarily on the same wavelength – at least not yet.
 However, the willingness to collaborate clearly exists.